Brill-Noether and existence of semistable sheaves on del Pezzo surfaces: Introduction

 \section{Introduction}

-Let $(X,H)$ be a polarized complex smooth projective variety, and let $M_{X,H}(\bv)$ be an irreducible moduli space of Gieseker $H$-semistable sheaves of Chern character $\bv$.
+Let $(X,H)$ be a smooth del Pezzo surface with a polarization $H$, and let $M_{X,H}(\bv)$ be an irreducible moduli space of Gieseker $H$-semistable sheaves of Chern character $\bv$.
 We address two fundamental problems in the theory of moduli of sheaves: (1) The calculation of the cohomology of a general sheaf in $M_{X,H}(\bv)$, and (2) the classification of Chern characters $\bv$ for which $M_{X,H}(\bv)$ is nonempty.